NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Along the Deep River.md

 * * *

 Once per year, when you die, you turn into an immaterial ball of light.
-After a week, you return to life with the effects of a successful (but not critically successful) 9th-rank [[Reincarnate|Reincarnate]] ritual.
+After a week, you return to life with the effects of a successful (but not critically successful) 9th-rank [[Spells/Reincarnate|Reincarnate]] ritual.
 You always reincarnate into a sprite, but you _reincarnate_ as a randomly selected sprite heritage.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*